omaralsakka/Hypertube/README.md

 ## Disclaimer

 This project is purely for educational purposes and we do not advocate or condone piracy in any way.
 :warning: WARNING!
-The used torrent APIs are NOT LEGAL, so stream the movies at your own risk. :warning:
+The used torrent APIs include copyrighted material so downloading / streaming them might NOT BE LEGAL.
+Browsing the titles isn't against the law but stream the movies at your own risk. :warning:
 This is also why we won't be providing a deployed version of the app.

 ## Contributors